ETLCPP/etl/README.md

 **Main features:**

  - Cross platform.
 This library is not specific to any processor type.
  - No dynamic memory allocation.
+(No heap required)
  - Very little use of virtual functions.
+(Keeps the vtable count low)
  - A set of fixed capacity containers. (array, bitset, deque, forward_list, list, queue,  stack, vector)
  - As the storage for all of the container types is allocated as a contiguous block, they are extremely cache friendly
  - Templated compile time constants.